 The Crash Bandicoot series has many of these, and they were probably the most common hazards in the earlier games besides the enemies.

-The infamous Nintendo Hard Guts Man stage, which had bottomless pits crossed via moving platforms that dropped out from under you at certain points on their track.
+In Mega Man 1, the infamous Nintendo Hard Guts Man stage, which had bottomless pits crossed via moving platforms that dropped out from under you at certain points on their track.
 It's infamous because this was at the very start of the level; many players simply gave up without seeing more than 2% of Guts Man's stage.

-Later on in 3, there are two situations which require you to have a fully power up Rush Jet, one over a long Bottomless Pit, the other over a long stretch of Spikes of Doom (2 also did this in Wily Stage 2), if you have run out of juice after the Point of No Return, the stage is Unwinnable unless you lose all your lives and start over.
+Later on in 3, there are two situations which require you to have a fully power up Rush Jet, one over a long Bottomless Pit, the other over a long stretch of Spikes Of Doom (2 also did this in Wily Stage 2), if you have run out of juice after the Point of No Return, the stage is Unwinnable unless you lose all your lives and start over.
 And you've got various Goddamned Bats (dragonflies, bees, parachuters, etc) bombarding you all the way.

 But thankfully, if you kept jumping as you flew on the Rush Jet, you wouldn't actually deplete his power.